 What about homework?

 You will average approximately one hour of class out of classwork for each hour spent in class plus approximately five hours per week for the action learning project.

 What’s the timeframe for each session/semester?

-The program is divided info five terms, each lasting between 12 and 14 weeks.
-The Action Learning Projects take place in terms 2, 3 and 4.
+The program is divided into five terms, each lasting between 12 and 14 weeks.
+The action learning projects take place in terms 2, 3 and 4.

 Are there any vacation breaks?

 No, this is an accelerated program.
 There is, however, a short break during the winter holiday season.

 Do you have residence sessions?
 Where are they?

 During each weekend block of classes, participants will reside at The Hotel at the University of Maryland.
 The program begins and ends with one-week residencies.